wyeworks/blog/source/_posts/2015-06-22-how-to-build-rails-5-api-only-and-ember-application.markdown

 In this post, we are going to show how a very similar client-side application now built with Ember can be integrated with the same backend application implemented using Rails API.
 Like in our previous post, we are going to use the [TodoMVC application](http://todomvc.com).

 In addition, we are going to comment about some issues that were fixed in Rails and Active Model Serializers in order to make the integration easier.
-These improvements were the result of testing Rails API with an Ember application, as part of our efforts to try it out using some popular JavaScript frameworks.
+These improvements were the result of testing Rails API with an Ember application, as part of our efforts to make it work properly with some of the most popular JavaScript frameworks.

 ## Building the Backend